By Genus

 Full collection

-Over 380 acquisitions across 89 genera total, spread across three distinct spaces:
+Over 400 acquisitions across 88 genera total, spread across four distinct spaces:

 - The highland cabinet — the cloud-forest residents: Heliamphora, Dracula, highland Nepenthes, Sophronitis, Oxyglossum-section Dendrobium, Utricularia sect.
 Orchidioides, miniature Pleurothallidinae.